 Virginia is fortunate to have many Lloyds of London flood insurance options.
 Although many Lloyds flood insurance companies will have you assume that there is only one option, nothing could be further from the truth.

-Lloyds of London has a rich history and is attributed to have invented the very first modern insurance model.
-Unlike most of its competition, Lloyds of London is not really a company but rather a corporate body.
-This structure works quite well since it has been around for over 330 years.
-Lloyds operates under multiple financial backers that all pool their capital to spread the risk.
+Lloyds of London has a rich history attributed to having invented the first modern insurance model.
+Unlike most of its competition, Lloyds of London is not a company but a corporate body.
+This structure works well since it has been around for over 330 years.
+Lloyds operates under multiple financial backers pooling their capital to spread the risk.

-I have two blog posts that take a deep dive into Lloyds of London and what they mean to Virginia ’s flood insurance market.
+I have two blog posts that deep dive into Lloyds of London and what they mean to Virginia’s flood insurance market.
 If you are interested, the links are below.

-Lloyds also insures the world for flood insurance, meaning they cover flooding events in India, Australia as well as much of Europe.
-You see the “game” of insurance is to spread your risk since Lloyds is worldwide.
+Lloyds also insures the world for flood insurance, meaning they cover flooding events in India, Australia, and much of Europe.
+The “game” of insurance is to spread your risk since Lloyds is worldwide.

 How much does flood insurance cost in Virginia?

-There are many factors that go into getting the cost of flood insurance for Virginia.
-If your home is in what is considered low-to-moderate risk, you can get a heavily subsidized policy though the government.
+Many factors go into getting the cost of flood insurance for Virginia.
+If your home is in what is considered a low-to-moderate risk, you can get a heavily subsidized policy through the government.